-Honestly, we probably should have expected the Dungeon Master’s Screen: Dungeon Kit, announced this week for release on Sept.
+Honestly, we probably should have expected the Dungeon Master’s Screen: Dungeon Kit, announced June 1 for release on Sept.
 21

 Aug.
 17, 2021; after all, last year’s Wilderness Kit probably left many wondering why Dungeons & Dragons wouldn’t have such an accessory for the titular “dungeons” on deck.